puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_classifying_installing.markdown

 `appserver_pool` group.

 To see additional help for node classification, run `puppet help node classify`.
 For more about how the console groups and classifies nodes, [see the chapter of this manual about grouping and classifying](./console_classes_groups.html).

+The process of adding a node to the console is demonstrated in the following video:

 <object width="420" height="315"><param name="movie"
 value="http://www.youtube.com/v/LG6WQPVsBNg?version=3&amp;hl=en_US"></param><param